Level 4/5 operation in complex scenarios & combined urban and peri-urban Environments

-The mega site Germany includes three cities: Aachen, Karlsruhe, and Mannheim.
+The mega site Germany includes three cities: Frankfurt, Karlsruhe, and Mannheim.
 The test area setup in Karlsruhe (Population of 310,000) is located in the city centre.
 Karlsruhe is a regional centre with a big share of commuter traffic.
 The demo in Mannheim will take place in Franklin, a suburban area in the peri-urban space of Mannheim (Population of 305,000).
-The city of Aachen (Population of 243,000) can be characterized as both a science hub with the RWTH Aachen and several other universities of applied science.
+The pilot site in the city of Frankfurt (Population of 753,000) takes place in the district of Riederwald, in the east of the city.
+There are metro stops of two different metro lines close to the neighbourhood and Points of Interest (POIs) such as a supermarket, pharmacy, and a sports club.

 In Karlsruhe, one passenger car and two shuttles will be used.
 Integration with the existing operational control centre of the public transport operator will be used to demonstrate Level 5 operation in complex scenarios.
 Another use case in Karlsruhe includes mixed passenger – cargo transport with a dashboard integrating all types of stakeholders and a new approach with passenger and goods capsules.
 The demo will also include an urban platooning function between two vehicles.